ECiccotelli/Snomed-Finder/README.md

 # Snomed-Finder
 A program designed using Snomed CT data to list the parents, children and attribute groups of a given concept ID.
+Snomed CT can be found here: https://browser.ihtsdotools.org/?

 # What is Snomed CT?
 Snomed CT is a database designed for referencing medical terminology and the relationships between medical terms and descriptions.
 Each term is called a concept, and each